calemhoffman/digios/analysis/working/000README.txt

 For Calibration, we have to edit

      runsList.txt
+     detectorGeo.txt

-this txt file will tell which gen_run##.root for Calibration
+these txt files will tell which gen_run##.root for Calibration

 then, we can call